 Top 10 FAQs

 To find a doctor that accepts Medicare payments, you can visit Medicare.gov and use the Care Compare tool.
 You can search by street address, city, state, ZIP code, type of provider and doctor's name or the name of a practice or facility.

 In all states, Medicaid gives health coverage to some individuals and families, including children, parents, pregnant women, elderly people with certain incomes, and people with disabilities.
 In some states, the program also covers other adults below a certain income level.

 Bring your complaints first to your doctor and nurses.
-If you have Medicare, you can file a complaint with your State's Quality Improvement Organization.
-Talk to your hospital social worker if you believe you are not ready for discharge from the hospital.
-Billing complaints should be discussed with the hospital or Medicare carrier.
+If you have Medicare, contact your Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO).
+Talk to your hospital social worker if you don’t think you’re ready to be discharged from the hospital.
+If you have billing complaints, discuss them with the hospital or Medicare carrier.

 State child abuse and neglect reporting laws do not specify the age at which a child can be left home alone.
 You may want to contact your local police department or child protective services agency for information about specific local regulations or ordinances.